Logo

 This bedrock encompasses all of school life, but particularly the approach and policies of the school in relation to:

-• Personal, Social, Health, Citizenship and Economic (PSCHE – including Relationships and Sex Education),
+• Personal, Social, Health, Citizenship and Economic (PSHE – including Relationships and Sex Education),

 • Fundamental British Values,

-• Spiritual, Moral, Social and Moral (SMSC) aspects of school life.
+• Spiritual, Moral, Social and Cultural (SMSC) aspects of school life.

 In order to realise this vision, in every day practice and interaction, at Corporation Road Community School, we live by a set of six virtues – which are articulated, recognised, lived and taught.
 These virtues, and ‘sub traits’ are: